-In June 2020, we entered into a Stock Purchase Agreement with Molecular Assemblies, Inc ("MAI") pursuant to which we purchased1,587,050 shares of Series A preferred stock for \$1.0 million in MAI and, concurrently with our initial equity investment, John Nicols, our chief executive officer, joined MAI's board of directors.
+In June 2020, we entered into a Stock Purchase Agreement with Molecular Assemblies, Inc ("MAI") pursuant to which we purchased 1,587,050 shares of MAI's Series A preferred stock for \$1.0 million.
+In connection with the transaction, our chief executive officer, John Nicols, also joined MAI's board of directors.